Membrane fusion protein: HAP2 family

-HAP2 is a domesticated viral class II fusion protein found in diverse eukaryotes including Toxoplasma, vascular plants, and fruit flies.
+HAP2 is a fusexin (similar to viral class II) found in diverse eukaryotes including Toxoplasma, vascular plants, and fruit flies.
 This protein is essential for gamete fusion in these organisms.
+Its origin is unclear, as the broader grouping of fusexins could be older than the viral class II with the discovery of archaeal homologs.

 Pathogenic viral fusion

 Enveloped viruses readily overcome the thermodynamic barrier of merging two plasma membranes by storing kinetic energy in fusion (F) proteins.
 F proteins can be independently expressed on host cell surfaces which can either (1) drive the infected cell to fuse with neighboring cells, forming a syncytium, or (2) be incorporated into a budding virion from the infected cell which leads to the full emancipation of plasma membrane from the host cell.
 Some F components solely drive fusion while a subset of F proteins can interact with host factors.
 There are four groups of fusion proteins categorized by their structure and mechanism of fusion.

+Despite their very different structure and presumably different origins, classes I, II, and III all work by forming a trimer of hairpins.

 Class I

 Class I fusion proteins resemble influenzavirus hemagglutinin in their structure.
 Post-fusion, the active site has a trimer of α-helical coiled-coils.
-The binding domain is rich in α-helices and hydrophobic fusion peptides located near the N-terminus.
+The binding domain is rich in α-helices and hydrophobic fusion peptides located near the N-terminus (some examples show internal fusion peptides, however).
 Fusion conformation change can often be controlled by pH.

 Class II

 Class II proteins are dominant in β-sheets and the catalytic sites are localized in the core region.
 The peptide regions required to drive fusion are formed from the turns between the β-sheets.
+They usually start as dimers, becoming a trimer as fusion happens.

 Class III

 Class III fusion proteins are distinct from I and II.
-They typically consist of 5 structural domains, where domain 1 and 2 localized to the C-terminal end often contain more β-sheets and domains 2-5 closer to the N-terminal side are richer in α-helices.
-In the pre-fusion state, the later domains nest and protect domain 1 (i.e. domain 1 is protected by domain 2, which is nested in domain 3, which is protected by domain 4).
-Domain 1 contains the catalytic site for membrane fusion.
+They typically consist of five structural domains, where domains 1, 2 and 4 often contain more β-sheets and domains 3 and 5 are richer in α-helices (defining domain 1 as being closer to the N-terminus and 5 closer to the C-terminus).
+In the pre-fusion state, the domains nest, with domain 1 protected by domain 2, which is nested in domain 3, which is protected by domain 4.
+Domain 1 contains a bipartite site, likely for membrane fusion, within the loops connecting its long beta strands, and domain 5 serves as a linker between domain 4 and the C-terminal membrane-proximal and transmembrane domains.
+Domain 3 refolds upon fusion, while domain 5 loses its alpha helical structure.